-So within our relationship between man and man, or man and woman, or man and nature, there is rules based on the intimate relationship.
-So in observing rules, there is no trace of a rule.
-Even though there is rules, there is no need to be caught by it, because it is the expression of the intimate relationship.
-It is expression of it.
-It is not something to-necessary to set up because of some unharmonious relationship.
+So, within our relationship between man and man, or man and woman, or man and nature, there are rules based on the intimate relationship.
+So, in observing rules, there is no trace of a rule.
+Even though there are rules, there is no need to be caught by it, because it is the expression of the intimate relationship.
+It is an expression of it.
+It is not something necessary to set up because of some unharmonious relationship.

-So when-in our practice, there is no trace of practice, and there is no shadow of the rules.
+So, in our practice, there is no trace of practice, and there is no shadow of the rules.
 No trace of the rules and no shadow of rules.
-To have shadow of rules means, "I must do this."
-That is shadow [laughs].
-Sometime [laughs] you [are] scared of the shadow of yourself [laughs].
-That is shadow.
-We should not have shadow of the rules.
-Until you do it, that is not rule.
-When you do it, that is rule.
-When Buddha did something, that is rule.
-There is no shadow for the Buddha, or there is no obligation for Buddha.
-So we should not shadow of the rules or trace of rules.
+To have a shadow of rules means, "I must do this."
+That is a shadow [laughs].
+Sometimes [laughs] you are scared of the shadow, of yourself [laughs].
+That is a shadow.
+We should not have a shadow of the rules.
+Until you do it, that is not a rule.
+When you do it, that is a rule.
+When Buddha did something, that is a rule.
+There was no shadow for the Buddha, or there was no obligation for Buddha.
+So, we should not have a shadow of the rules or trace of the rules.
 If you do it, that's all.
 That is the real Buddha.
-We sh- [partial word]-we should not be caught by what we did, even though it is right.
+We should not be caught by what we did, even if it is right.
 We shouldn't say, "What I did was right [laughs]."
-We should do in the same way.
-That is-that means you leave the trace of the teaching or trace of the precepts.
+We should do it in the same way.
+That means you leave a trace of the teaching or a trace of the precepts.

-So Dōgen-zenji said, "Fish swim like a fish [laughs].
-Bird flies like a bird [laughs]."
+So Dogen Zenji said, "Fish swim like a fish [laughs].
+Birds fly like a bird [laughs]."
 That is Buddhist life.
-Fish swims, but there is no trace.
-Birds fly, but there is no trace of bird.
-There is no setup, you know, or trace for birds.
+Fish swim, but there is no trace.
+Birds fly, but there is no trace of a bird.
+There is no setup, or trace for birds.

-In original Japanese, "this bird" is beautiful sentence [laughs].
-This translation is very good, but-and at the same time it is rather difficult to understand.
+In the original Japanese, "this bird" is beautiful sentence [laughs].
+This translation is very good, and at the same time it is rather difficult to understand.

-But in your practice, we, you know, repeat lecture after lecture, you know, talking [about] some advantage of zazen practice [laughs].
-So naturally you will be-naturally it means I am selling some [laughing] drugs or sake to you, and you are buying it, and you are taking it [laughter].
+But in your practice, we repeat lecture after lecture, talking about some advantage of zazen practice [laughs].
+So, naturally it means I am selling some [laughing] drugs or sake to you, and you are buying it, and you are taking it [laughter].
 This is not so good.
-So, you know, actually it is better to do it, you know, without listening [to] anything-just by the suggestion of the teacher.
-That is best way.
-And you should just stick to the teacher [laughs] with patience.
+So, actually it is better to do it without listening to anything-just by the suggestion of the teacher.
+That is the best way.
+And, you should just stick to the teacher [laughs] with patience.

-So pure mind is-interpretation of pure mind is purity of the mind and patient mind-patient mind.
-It should be, when you study Buddhism, the patience, you know-endurance is absolutely necessary, because we do not talk about-too much about the advantage of Buddhism.
-Until you find out [laughs], we-we will wait.
-If so, both for the teacher and student, the most important thing is endurance-to wait for the chance to-which will become between us.
-If you give up, you will have no chance to understand it in its true sense because Buddhism is not something-some knowledge or intellectual understanding.
-That is why we say do not sell [laughs] Buddhism.
+So, interpretation of pure mind is purity of the mind and patient mind.
+When you study Buddhism, patience-endurance is absolutely necessary, because we do not talk too much about the advantages of Buddhism.
+Until you find out [laughs], we will wait.
+If so, both for the teacher and student, the most important thing is endurance-to wait for the chance which will come between us.
+If you give up, you will have no chance to understand it in its true sense because Buddhism is not some knowledge or intellectual understanding.
+That is why we say, do not sell [laughs] Buddhism.
 Do not sell anything.
 Do not take anything.
 Cover your ears and eyes and mouth [laughs, laughter], and wait for the chance which will come to you [laughs].
 Do you understand?